In this post, we will discuss how to create a table in MySQL using the command line and phpMyAdmin?

 and name

-field has default value of 0, means if we don’t specify marks of a student at the time of inserting a record then by default 0 will be stored into the respective marks column.
+column is mandatory because of the ‘NOT NULL’ constraint but marks field has a default value of 0, which means if we don’t specify marks of a student at the time of inserting a record then by default 0 will be stored into the respective marks column.

 Recommended: Primary Key in MySQL